mcboyd-bu/Website/assembly_guide.md

   </tr>
 </tbody></table>

 ### 12.3 Attach Top USB Hub
-On the uncolored side of the **top plate**, attach the second **USB hub** to the very back of the car with the USB ports pointing out of the back of the car, as shown below.
-Notice that the USB ports are pointing the opposite direction as in step 12.2, and the same direction as the ports of the **Jetson Nano**.
+On the uncolored side of the **top plate**, attach the second **USB hub** to the very back of the car with the USB ports pointing out of the back of the car, as shown in the pictures below.
+Notice that the USB ports are pointing the opposite direction as in step 12.2 and the same direction as the ports of the **Jetson Nano**.
 Firmly press the **USB hub** while supporting the other side of the **top plate** to secure the **foam tape**.

 <table width="100%"><tbody>
   <tr>